hgreenstein/.dotfiles/README.md

 This is due to package dependencies in many plugins, for example Telescope (cited below) requires [ripgrep](https://github.com/BurntSushi/ripgrep) for the grep functionality to work properly.
 Additionally, many standard programming libraries and environments must be installed including but not limited to:
 1. Python
-2. Node
+2. Node & npm
 3. C-compiler like GCC in path
 4. Java dev tools for java lsp servers
-5. Curl, Tar, Git, Gzip, Unzip, ripgrep, lazygit
+5. Curl, Tar, Git, Gzip, Unzip, [ripgrep](https://github.com/BurntSushi/ripgrep), [lazygit](https://github.com/jesseduffield/lazygit)
 6. A "Nerd Font" of choice installed, a great resource is [nerdfonts.com](https://www.nerdfonts.com/font-downloads)
    a.
 If you don't have a preferred font, I suggest JetBrains Mono Nerd Font, it's designed for easy code readability!